FWM Competence

-The Forestry Works Manager (FWM) role and associated responsibilities are laid out in the FISA Guidance on Managing Health and Safety in Forestry (GMHSF) document.
+The Forestry Works Manager (FWM) role and associated responsibilities are laid out in the FISA Guidance on Managing Health and Safety in Forestry (GMHSF) and Guidance on Responsibilities for Environmental Protection in Forestry (GREPF).

-The FWM is pivotal in ensuring safety, health and welfare standards are established, implemented, and maintained with the aim of protecting all site personnel along with others who may be affected by the work including third party visitors and members of the public.
+The FWM is pivotal in ensuring safety, health, welfare and environmental standards are established, implemented and maintained, with the aim of protecting all site personnel along with others who may be affected by the work, including third party visitors, members of the public and the wider environment.

 The FWM is the person or organisation who commissions the work on a forestry site.
 The full duties of a FWM may be met and/or supported by an organisation, rather than any individual employee of an organisation.

-It is essential that those fulfilling the role of the FWM be competent to do so.
+It is essential that those undertaking the roles and responsibilities of the FWM are competent to do so.
 This includes identifying limitations within organisations and individuals and recognising when it is necessary to acquire competent assistance.

 Typical tasks that may be delivered by those engaged in the role of a FWM, fully or partially, are indicated in the Core Health & Safety Skills and Operational Hazard tables in the framework.
 Organisations and individuals may use these tables to identify or review competency, both within their organisations or in the individuals involved;